Learning in Mean Field Games: A Survey

 \paragraph{Learning in mean field games. } The goal of this survey is to review the quickly growing literature at the intersection of learning and MFGs.
-We hope that combining mean field approximations, which allow to tackle large population games, and reinforcement leanring, which allows to handle highly complex environments, we will be able to solve multi-agent systems at a very large scale, both in terms of population size and model complexity.
+Combining mean field approximations, which allow to tackle large population games, and RL, which allows to handle highly complex environments, is a promising avenue to solve multi-agent systems at a very large scale, both in terms of population size and model complexity.